tconlin/mdandme/README.md

     npm run start
    ```

-3. Follow the instructions in your terminal, press 'i' to run in iphone simulator with expoGo
+3. Follow the instructions in your terminal, press `i` to run in iphone simulator with expoGo